Documentation (latest — v4.17.0)

 Avoid adding video or image content

-Do not add videos or screenshots in the documentation.
+Do not add videos or screenshots to the documentation.
 It is easier to keep under version control.
 Videos and images will eventually end up becoming outdated as new updates keep developing.
 Instead, make a referral link or a YouTube video.
 You can add links by using

 [Title](www.websitename.com) in the markdown.